NethServer/docs/administrator-manual/en/backup_customization.rst

 Configuration backup
 ====================

-Configuration backup is an automated task runs every night at 00.15 and creates a new archive, :file:`/var/lib/nethserver/backup/backup-config.tar.xz`, if the configuration has changed during the previous 24 hours.
+Configuration backup is an automated task that runs every night at 00.15 and creates a new archive, :file:`/var/lib/nethserver/backup/backup-config.tar.xz`, if the configuration has changed during the previous 24 hours.